 ATT/REL: Compressor attack and release controls are all too often misunderstood, which is unfortunate as they are instrumental in achieving a usable sound.
 In most cases attack and release parameters should be adjusted to optimise the compressor's dynamic response to that of a particular instrument.
 However, they can also be adjusted to create strong dynamic effects.
-Incorrect settings can produce nasty distortions and frequency-dependant artefacts.
+Incorrect settings can produce nasty distortions and frequency-dependent artefacts.

 The Att/Rel knob adjusts the two parameters simultaneously to offer the user a choice of the most useful settings without any headaches!
 All our favourite combinations are here.
-All the troublesome settings are carefully side-stepped.
-Just adjust to taste!
+All the troublesome settings are not.
+Adjust to taste!